-The merit of your application is evaluated using the following four equally weighted criteria.
+The merit of your Alliance International Collaboration grant application is evaluated using the following five equally weighted criteria.
 The proposal must address all of the criteria and sub-criteria to be considered for funding.

-- Consideration of equity, diversity and inclusion in the training plan (for guidance, consult the Alliance grants: Equity, diversity and inclusion in your training plan web page)
+- consideration of equity, diversity and inclusion in the research and training environment (for guidance, consult the Equity, diversity and inclusion in the training plan document)

-NSERC's funding decision takes into consideration the merit evaluation as well as the assessment of potential risks for Canada's national security, when applicable.
+NSERC and DFG will determine recommendation outcomes.
+NSERC’s funding decision will take into consideration the merit evaluation, as well as the assessment of potential risks for Canada’s national security, when applicable.